Top 5 2nd Quarter Trades of In - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Investmark Advisory Group LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Integrated Investment Consultants, LLC’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Investmark Advisory Group LLC bought 24,654 shares of ARCA:DFUS for a total holding of 172,962.
-The trade had a 0.99% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $44.39.
+Integrated Investment Consultants, LLC reduced their investment in NAS:VGLT by 41,401 shares.
+The trade had a 0.91% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $71.71.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Investmark Advisory Group LLC bought 15,290 shares of ARCA:FDVV for a total holding of 21,097.
-The trade had a 0.54% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $39.15.
+During the quarter, Integrated Investment Consultants, LLC bought 35,743 shares of NAS:SCZ for a total holding of 92,081.
+The trade had a 0.71% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $59.72.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Fidelity High Dividend ETF has a price-earnings ratio of 13.75 and a price-book ratio of 2.33.
+In terms of valuation, iShares MSCI EAFE Small-Cap ETF has a price-earnings ratio of 11.13 and a price-book ratio of 1.25.

-Investmark Advisory Group LLC reduced their investment in BATS:FBCV by 15,060 shares.
-The trade had a 0.46% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $28.16.
+The guru sold out of their 16,948-share investment in ARCA:TIP.
+Previously, the stock had a 0.57% weight in the equity portfolio.
+Shares traded for an average price of $116.87 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru sold out of their 21,736-share investment in NAS:WBD.
-Previously, the stock had a 0.43% weight in the equity portfolio.
-Shares traded for an average price of $18.65 during the quarter.
+Integrated Investment Consultants, LLC reduced their investment in ARCA:GLD by 11,489 shares.
+The trade had a 0.56% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $174.73.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.